 Every generation gets an exciting new array of colors, and the S550 was no exception.
-The colors we saw for this generation were a great combination of classic favorites, like Grabber Blue, and a range of new colors.
+The options for this generation were a great combination of classic favorites, like Grabber Blue, and a range of new hues.

 Interior Changes for the Mustang’s Sixth Generation

-At the launch of the sixth generation of Mustang, one of the callbacks to Mustang history was found in the steering wheel, which featured a galloping horse at the center of a T-shaped design that was designed to look retro.
-It would be hard to mistake it for truly vintage though due to all of the driver comfort features, which includes easy to access controls.
+One of the S550's callbacks to Mustang history was on the steering wheel, which featured a galloping horse at the center of a retro T-shaped design.
+It would be hard to mistake it for truly vintage though due to all the comfort features, which include easy-to-access controls.

-As part of the 2018 mid-generation revision, the mechanical gauges were swapped out for a sleeker digital gauge system that allowed for customization.
+As part of the 2018 mid-generation revision, the mechanical gauges (pictured below) were swapped out for sleeker digital ones.